SneakyMuffins/translate-pet-report/README.md

 During development, I considered several strategies for optimizing translation fetching:

-1. **Batch Translation**: Sending multiple texts in a single API request instead of making separate calls for each text element.
-This could reduce network overhead, but requires more complex logic for grouping texts.
+1. **Batch Translation in Chunks**: Splitting Batch translation request into chunks to improve loading speeds

 2. **Lazy Loading / On-Demand Translation**: Using techniques like **IntersectionObserver** to translate text only when it comes into view or when required.
 This could improve initial load times but would add complexity to the translation flow.